How to Choose a Volunteer Abroad Program

 To choose a volunteer abroad program, check who runs the project locally, what support is available, what is included in the fee, what experience is required and whether the role is realistic for your background.

 A good program should explain the basics clearly before you pay.
-If the information is vague, ask more questions.
+If the information is vague, slow down and ask more questions.

 What Makes a Good Volunteer Abroad Program?